cpe200-158-sec1/week-3/Lab/Lab301/README.md

 - GCD: calculate Greatest Common Divisor of two integers (static)

 ## Operator Overloading:
-many many operators need to be overloaded!!!
+many many operators need to be overloaded !!!

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
+   Ans : No becuase it used function overloading then return be new  .
 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+	Ans : not same because  r3 builded new object but r7 is point to storage at same position with r3.

 ## Expected Output: